PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router_connection_aws.md

 - `aws_account_id` (String) The AWS account ID to connect with.
 Must be 12 characters long.
 - `circuit_id` (String) Circuit ID of the target cloud router.
 This starts with "PF-L3-CUST-".
 - `description` (String) A brief description of this connection.
-- `is_public` (Boolean) Whether PacketFabric should allocate a public IP address for this connection.
-Set this to true if you intend to use a public VIF on the AWS side.
-- `maybe_nat` (Boolean) Set this to true if you intend to use NAT on this connection.
 - `pop` (String) The POP in which you want to provision the connection.
 - `speed` (String) The desired speed of the new connection.